nokiatech/heif/README.md

 * Supports computational photography use cases
 * Supports both lossy and lossless image data storage
 * A better and easy way to distribute still images, image collections and related metadata.

-Please follow this link <TODO: HEIF Examples Link> for example files.
+Please follow this [link](https://nokiatech.github.io/heif/examples.html) to see HEIF file examples.

 ## Contents of the Repository:
 This repository contains the following items: